-- 1. Uninsulated (insulation may be installed beneath the deck). - 2.
-Conventionally insulated. - 3.
-Protected Membrane (also referred to as "inverted"). - 4.
-Modified Protected Membrane.
+- 1) Uninsulated (insulation may be installed beneath the deck). - 2) Conventionally insulated (sometimes referred to as Compact Roofs). - 3) Protected Membrane (also referred to as "inverted").

+4) Modified Protected Membrane.

 Of course, sometimes the roof deck influences these choices.
 Regardless of the Design Authority's starting point, knowing where you are going is the beginning of a successful design.